Freezer Crescent Rolls

 - 6 to 6-1/2 cups all-purpose flour

 - In a large bowl, dissolve yeast in warm water.
-Add the butter, milk powder, sugar, potato flakes, eggs, salt and 3 cups flour.
-Beat until smooth.
-Stir in enough remaining flour to form a firm dough.
+Add butter, milk powder, sugar, potato flakes, eggs, salt and 3 cups flour; beat until smooth.
+Stir in enough remaining flour to form a soft dough.

 Made up the rolls Dec.
 18th, froze as directed and took out of freezer 5 am this morning, Dec.
 25th.
 Placed on parchment paper on cookie sheets and covered with dish towels til 10 am then popped in the oven as directed.
 First batch did not butter before baking, they came out much nicer, browned a bit, the buttered ones were pale.
 However they tripled or quadrupled in size, wonderfully fluffy and proud to take them to dinner at family home.
 So great for busy holidays!

 I would like to note that the original recipe does call for the instant yeast that does not require proofing, as rharkless mentions she does in her preperation.
 Original recipe ALSO calls for rolling out the dough then spreading with a layer of melted butter, before being cut and rolled.
 We also butter the tops as they come out of the oven. *my mom is said aunt that Kristine speaks of.
 I have also cheated by substituting 2/3 cup of canned evaporated milk for the dry milk and 2/3 cup of water (I find I don't use a complete box of powdered milk in a year, so I don't like to waste it).
 I warm the canned milk a little before adding.
 I would also disagree with it being diabetic friendly (mmmm. . . white bread + potatoes+butter and trying to just eat one. . . ehhhhh bit of a stretch).
 I would and do suggest this recipe all the time.
 Just avoid adding too much flour.